 Since nieces and nephews helped, one wanted to know about cowboy boots.
 Marybeth laughed saying she only has two pairs of cowboy boots.
 She usually wears knee-high rubber boots when she’s out in the field with livestock and Danskos when she’s in the office or hospital cause standing all day gets old fast in uncomfortable shoes.
 Her husband, like many farmers wears work boots like Red Wings.
 I find in too funny as I hadn’t had cowboy boots until I thought I earned them.
 I bought one pair when I first attended a national livestock show and again when I went to the Dakotas and worked cows by helping give calves vaccines one day and weaning calves at another farm later.

-As if Marybeth isn’t busy enough with a farm and veterinary practice, she also has a food blog called My Fearless Kitchen where she shares simple recipes and tips for shopping.
+As if Marybeth isn’t busy enough with a farm & caring for beef cattle or the veterinary practice, she also has a food blog called My Fearless Kitchen where she shares simple recipes and tips for shopping.
 She and friends also have a Facebook group called Recipes from the Farm.
 Here are a few we talked about:

 You’ll remember her love of short ribs!

 I also mentioned the instant pot beeping in the background as the red beans and rice I was making notified me it was time to eat!

 Please note: This was the first time to do an interview via web conference.
 I have a bit of a learning curve with this set up when it comes to audio.
 I plan to keep increasing the quality in the coming remote interviews as travel is curbed in light of the corona virus.